Raising a Fit Preschooler

 - Mix walking with jumping, racing, hopping, and walking backward.

-- Make your walk together a mathematical experience as you emphasize numbers and counting: How many windows are on the garage door?
+- Make your walk together a fun math lesson as you focus on numbers and counting: How many windows are on the garage door?
 What numbers are on the houses?

 How Much Activity Is Enough?